 1. Eat Well

 What you eat and how much you eat has a direct bearing on how long and healthy your life may be.
 In American culture, huge restaurant servings of high-calorie foods have come to be expected.
-This isn’t the way the human body is designed to feed itself.
+This isn’t the way the human body is designed to feed itself, however.

 Rather, the Mediterranean diet is an excellent example of a healthy diet that emphasizes the consumption of vegetables, fruits, whole grains, and healthy fats.
-These foods, along with a weekly intake of fish, poultry, beans, and eggs, as well as limited portions of dairy products and red meat, are why the American Heart Association recommends the Mediterranean diet — and why seniors who live longer follow similar healthy diets.
+These foods, along with a weekly intake of fish, poultry, beans, and eggs, as well as limited portions of dairy products and red meat, are why the American Heart Association recommends the Mediterranean diet.

 2. Stay Physically Active

-Just 15 minutes per day of physical activity can add years to your life.
+Just 15 minutes of physical activity every day could potentially add years to your life.
 The recommendation is for a minimum of 150 minutes of moderate activity or 75 minutes of vigorous activity per week.
-People who meet that goal are 28 percent less likely to die prematurely.
+People who meet that goal could have up to a 21% lower risk of premature death.

 Don’t forget balance exercises.
 A study showed that people maintaining good balance as they aged had a lower risk of premature death.